longturn/freeciv21/docs/Playing/LT-Guide/twenty-turns.rst

   * - 2
     - :wonder:`Pyramids`
     - :advance:`Mathematics` / :advance:`Railroad`
-    - Each tile produces :math:`+1` Shield, eliminates the Despotism penalty.
+    - Each tile produces :math:`+1` Shield, eliminates the :government:`Despotism` penalty.
-    - Building :wonder:`Pyramids` is a **must** as soon as possible, especially if you do not plan to go straight to Monarchy.
+    - Building :wonder:`Pyramids` is a **must** as soon as possible, especially if you do not plan to go straight to :government:`Monarchy`.
 It is possible to have the :wonder:`Pyramids` by ``T15``.
 Build it in the highest production city.
-The :wonder:`Pyramids` are also important when you are in Anarchy switching to another form of government (e.g. Republic, Democracy, or Federation) so you do not suffer the Despotism penalty.
+The :wonder:`Pyramids` are also important when you are in :government:`Anarchy` switching to another form of government (e.g. :government:`Republic`, :government:`Democracy`, or :government:`Federation`) so you do not suffer the :government:`Despotism` penalty.
   * - 2
     - :wonder:`Temple of Artemis`
     - :advance:`Mysticism` / :advance:`Theology`
     - Makes 2 additional unhappy citizens content in every city with a :improvement:`Temple`.
-    - :improvement:`Temples` are a **must** before Republic or Democracy.
-This wonder will help your cities to celebrate when the time is right.
+    - :improvement:`Temples` are a **must** before :government:`Republic` or :government:`Democracy`.
+This
+      wonder will help your cities to celebrate when the time is right.
   * - 2
     - :wonder:`Statue of Zeus`
     - :advance:`Polytheism` / :advance:`Gunpowder`
     - Eliminates 1 unhappy citizen due to military units abroad, plus each city also avoids 1 Shield of upkeep for units.
     - Citizen happiness is an important aspect of the early game.
 This wonder continues to keep your citizens happy as cities grow in size.
-The second aspect (Shield upkeep) is huge  if you are Tribal and/or Republic.
+The second aspect (Shield upkeep) is huge  if you are :government:`Tribal` and/or :government:`Republic`.
   * - 3
     - :wonder:`Copernicus' Observatory`
     - :advance:`Astronomy` / :advance:`University`